natzar/Stripe-Pad/README.md

 ```
 You can fully edit the look and feel of the front-end as per your need.
 Best of luck validating your product idea, take in mind:

-- Any customization should be done by editing the files directly.
+- Any customization should be done by editing themes files directly.
-- If you modify code outside of /themes folder please create a pull request.
+- If you modify code outside of /themes folder, please create a pull request.
-- If you create a new theme, please share it!
-Create a pull request.
+- If you create a new theme, please share it creating a pull request.
-- Don't modify basic themes, clone one of them and start your "landing" from there.
 - DebugMode also acts like a switch between Stripe Keys (live/test)
 - Don't modify data.json as it will be overwritten if you ever add new products for example.